kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 If the file dependency is not AMD-compliant, RequireJS needs make it "appear" to be.
 That's what's happening here in this `shim` setting.

 `tipue` represents our core Tipue plugin code and this can't run without jQuery.
 So it's listed as a dependency in the `deps` array.
-The other two shimmed-in files have no jQuery code inside them so they can skip this step.
+The other two shimmed-in files have no jQuery code inside them so they can skip this <step class=""></step>

 Note that jQuery is not listed here: this is because we're using version 1.10.2 and [jQuery has been AMD-compliant since version 1.7](http://requirejs.org/docs/whyamd.html#amdtoday "View JS libraries and frameworks that are AMD-compliant").
 So there's no need to shim it in.